-MGL-3196 NASH Phase 2 Clinical Plan
+MGL-3196 (resmetirom) NASH Phase 2 and 3 Clinical Studies

 In October 2016, we initiated a Phase 2 proof of concept clinical trial in patients with liver biopsy documented NASH, including those with type-2 diabetes, dyslipidemia and hypertension.
-In the study we randomized 125 NASH patients 2:1, MGL-3196 or placebo QD in a double-blind, placebo-controlled, study of once-daily MGL-3196 versus placebo in patients with NASH, including those with type-2 diabetes.
+In the study we randomized 125 NASH patients 2:1, resmetirom or placebo QD in a double-blind, placebo-controlled, study of once-daily resmetirom versus placebo in patients with NASH, including those with type-2 diabetes.
 Patients continued treatment through 36 weeks.
 The study was conducted in the United States.
-The primary endpoint was to evaluate the efficacy of MGL-3196 as measured by the reduction of liver fat at 12 weeks, and the secondary endpoint was to evaluate the efficacy of MGL-3196 as measured by a reduction of NASH, which was assessed by liver biopsy, at 36 weeks.
+The primary endpoint was to evaluate the efficacy of resmetirom as measured by the reduction of liver fat at 12 weeks, and the secondary endpoint was to evaluate the efficacy of resmetirom as measured by a reduction of NASH, which was assessed by liver biopsy, at 36 weeks.
 Other secondary and exploratory endpoints included safety and tolerability, and effects on serum biomarkers at 12 and 36 weeks, lipid parameters, and biomarker measures of insulin sensitivity.
 We reached our top-line analysis of the primary endpoint in December 2017, and we reached our top-line analysis of the secondary endpoint (NASH assessment on liver biopsy) in May 2018.
+There was an extension study in a subset of the patients that completed the main 36-week study which was completed in 2019.

 In September 2013, the American Association for the Study of Liver Disease and the FDA conducted a joint workshop focused on trial designs and endpoints in drug and diagnostic development for liver disease secondary to NAFLD, including NASH.
 In December 2014, the journal Hepatology accepted for publication a manuscript summarizing the workshop output, including potentially acceptable surrogate endpoints for clinical studies supporting the approval of agents for NASH and liver fibrosis.
 We believe that our Phase 2 NASH study design incorporated surrogate secondary endpoints consistent with the current FDA requirements for demonstration of efficacy in registrational trials.
-Following completion of our Phase 2 clinical trial of MGL-3196 in NASH patients, we requested, and have had, an end of Phase 2 meeting with the FDA, and we expect to initiate a Phase 3 study in NASH before the end of the first quarter of 2019.
+Following completion of our Phase 2 clinical trial of resmetirom in NASH patients, we held an end of Phase 2 meeting with the FDA, received positive feedback.